-Petersen & Petersen now has “eight in the books” and a new home.
+Petersen & Petersen now has “nine on the books” and a new home.
 On February 2, 2018, the firm opened the doors to a brand new office building and a new chapter in the history of the firm.
 Thanks to our clients, we are a busy and successful law firm with a practice around the great State of Ohio.
 We continually put our motto – “Dedicated Service Which Gets Results” – to the test and year after year, have come out on top.
-We are proud to report that in just the last eight years we have earned total settlements for our personal injury clients exceeding $35 Million dollars.
+We are proud to report that in just the last nine years we have earned total settlements for our personal injury clients exceeding $45 Million dollars.

 We know that the secret to our success is the fact we continue to take cases to trial each and every year.
 Trials are what we do; it’s what sets our practice apart from so many others.
 Whether we are representing the rights of someone injured by the negligence and neglect of a driver, doctor or nursing home, working with a client through a contract dispute or defending that client’s constitutional rights, we understand we must prepare from the beginning to effectively advocate before a judge or jury.
 We pride ourselves on our preparedness for trial and our performance in the courtroom.

 Is trial work all we do?
 No. Many disputes can and should settle, but we prepare each case with the premise that it will be tried to a jury.
 We encourage one another to try cases to get fair and just results.
 Our results tell all.
 Everything we do is done with the goal of putting our clients in the best position possible.
 Hopefully, our thorough preparation and advocacy results in resolution of the case through some other means than trial.
 That is our goal; resolution of each and every case in a timely, cost-effective and positive way.